 ABOUT US

-The most elementary objects in nature, called "elementary particles", are described by the theory named as "quantum field theory".
-Quantum theory describes microscopic phenomena, where positions or speeds of particles are uncertain in general.
-In quantum field theory, the existence of particles is itself uncertain and the particles can emerge from the vacuum and can disappear too.
-In our Lab., we investigate the ways of analyzing quantum field theory and apply them to realistic phenomena in order to obtain deeper understanding of the nature.
-In particular, we attempt to understand "quark confinement" and "mass gap generation" which result in the formation of protons and neutrons by use of mathematical and computational methods.
+TThe most fundamental objects in nature, known as "elementary particles," are described by a framework called "quantum field theory."
+Quantum theory explains microscopic phenomena, where the positions and velocities of particles are generally uncertain.
+In quantum field theory, even the existence of particles is uncertain—they can emerge from the vacuum and vanish just as easily.
+In our lab, we explore methods of analyzing quantum field theory and apply them to real-world phenomena to gain a deeper understanding of nature.
+Specifically, we aim to understand "quark confinement" and "mass gap generation," which lead to the formation of protons and neutrons, using both mathematical and computational approaches.

 MESSAGE